 The association between motor and load is more robust than that of case 1.

-In case 2, when the load is the source of torque, the engine then behaves as the source of speed This explains why case 2 is more robust.
+In case 2, when the load is the source of torque, the engine then behaves as the source of speed.
+This explains why case 2 is more robust.

 Example : lifting The speed must be command-driven.